MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-quick-create-forms.md

  #### Classic web client social pane behavior

-The social pane is a special case because it doesn't use the **Allow Quick Create** property but uses different forms for different activity entities as indicated here.
+The social pane is a special case because it doesn't use the **Enable quick create forms** property but uses different forms for different activity entities as indicated here.

 |Activity  |Form displayed  |